 - Technical SEO & Indexing: This part is probably the most challenging to understand as an internet marketing novice, but is definitely one of the most important.
 In order for Google to easily crawl through your website and digest your content, it is crucial that you get your pages indexed for keywords you want to target.

 - Content: This part is a little bit more simple.
 If you have the best content on the internet, Google will reward you with SEO rankings.
+This is why content marketing is so important.
 While there are different types of content that you want to promote, the most important are:

-Social Media: Social media has become HUGE, especially for consumer-facing businesses and products.
+- Social Media: Social media has become HUGE, especially for consumer-facing businesses and products.
 Social media has really started to connect with SEO and organic marketing as content has become king online.
 Social media marketing is a great way for you to engage your customers, communicate with them online and build brand awareness.
+Social media is also great for increasing audience engagement.

 When you think of Social Media marketing, think referral marketing (in the traditional world a friend recommending to another friend) online.